gfmdylan/gfm-donation/README.md

 This would lead to an output of a list of campaigns and donors added along with amounts tied to those donors and campaigns.FirstCampaign

-To run this program, you must have at least Java 8.
+To run this program, you must have at least Java 8, kotlinc, and gradle.

 Make sure you are in the gfm-donation directory.